open-component-model/ocm-website/content/docs/overview/some_terms.md

 ### Component Identity

 - Component Name: Identifies a component.
 Must start with URL-prefix, that should be controlled by the owner of the component to avoid collisions.
-- Component Version: If used with a Component name, identifies a specific Component Version. must adhere to "relaxed SemVer" (major, minor (+optional patchlevel) - optional v-prefix).
+- Component Version: If used with a Component name, identifies a specific Component Version.
+Must adhere to "relaxed SemVer" (major, minor (+optional patchlevel) - optional v-prefix).

 ### Artifact Identity

-Within a Component Version, all artifacts must have a unique identity.
+Within a Component Version, all Artifacts must have a unique identity.
 Every Source Identity or Resource Identity always includes a `name` that is typically used to express the intended purpose.

 Artifacts may also have additional `extraIdentity` attributes, that contribute to their identities. `extraIdentity` attributes are string-to-string maps.